shoppertrail/shoppertrail-uat-guide/README.md

 2. **Verify:**
    - Branding (logo, fonts, colors) matches the provided screenshots.

-   - Homepage TOP.
-This is the main page (the logo fades in and out infront of a background image).
+   - Homepage TOP - Main page - logo should fade in and out infront of a background image.

    ![Homepage – top](./Homepage_1.jpg)

-   - Homepage scrolled down.
-This is the main page as the user scrolls down.
+   - Homepage scrolled down - Main page as user scrolls - Should have buttons
+     1. Login / Register
+     2. Scan a SHopperTrail QR
+     3. About
+   - Should include a link for retailer sign-up info (for "Store" users)
+   - Should include ShopperTrail Overview Video

    ![Homepage – scroll down](./Homepage_2.jpg)

-   - Main video loads and plays on click.
+   - Main video loads and plays on click (of video gif or link).
+Loading timer emoji displayes with loading font.
    - All primary navigation links (Login/Register, Scan a ShopperTrail QR, About) are clickable and lead to the correct pages.
    - On your phone, click the *Scan a ShopperTrail QR* there should be options to show "quick" or "advanced" scanner.
      - Click to show quick scanner and grant browser camera permissions.
 Ensure ShopperTrail scanner pops up.
-Hide scanner and exit.
+Hide scanner and exit for now.
-   - Clicking the ShopperTrail small T-Shirt logo will always return to the main homepage, or if the user's logged in, clicking the logo will return to the user's dashboard.
+   - Clicking the ShopperTrail small T-Shirt logo will always return to the main homepage, or if the user's logged in, they will return to user's dashboard.
 3. **Expected:** Page renders cleanly in < 2 s, video playback starts without error, links navigate correctly.
 ShopperTrail scanner appears.
   - *Note* ShopperTrail scanner will only scan ShopperTrail QR Codes, this is so people can't create fakes.
+  - Try to scan a random QR code on the internet if you'd like, this should not work.

 ---